aosabook/500lines/dagoba/chapter.md

 Run these yourself to experience the graph database difference.

-[footnote: In modern JavaScript engines filtering a list is quite fast -- for small graphs the naive version can actually be faster than the index-free version due to the way the code is JIT compiled and the underlying data structures.
+[footnote: In modern JavaScript engines filtering a list is quite fast -- for small graphs the naive version can actually be faster than the index-free version due to the underlying data structures and the way the code is JIT compiled.
 Try it with different sizes of graphs to see how the two approaches scale.]

 ## Serialization